navtech-io/Simpleflow/docs/api.md

 ## Cache Options
-Specify cache options that suit your requirement.
-Cache options can be specified Simpleflow builder level as well context level.
+Specify cache options based on frequency of executing Simpleflow code.
+Cache options can be specified at Simpleflow builder level as well running context level.
+Recommend to set id at FlowContextOptions level in order to avoid hashing.

 ```csharp
 string id = "7bfd56c8ca354307b6cb9e0805a7ae4c";